nest/nest-simulator/doc/userdoc/hpc_docs/overview_hardware.rst

 In the image above, on the left side we have a representation of a typical hardware setup.

-* In a supercomputer or cluster, there are many, many nodes.
+* In a supercomputer or cluster, there are many nodes.

 * Each node contains CPUs (or processors) and each CPU has its own cores and cache (L1, L2, L3).